lucasfarolfi/lucasfarolfi/README.md

-## Hello, i am Lucas !!! ##
+## Hello, welcome to my profile !!! ##

-I'm a 20 years old Computer Science student at Centro Federal de Educação Celso Suckow da Fonseca (CEFET-RJ) at Rio de Janeiro - Brazil, and i'm studing for become a web developer, with focus on Back-End stack.
+I'm Lucas, i have 20 years old, i'm studying Computer Science at Centro Federal de Educação Celso Suckow da Fonseca (CEFET-RJ/Maracanã) at Rio de Janeiro - Brazil, and i'm currently peparing myself for become a web developer, with focus on Back-End development.

 :books: I have knowledge in NodeJs and ReactJs.